andreazllin/email2rss/README.md

 - **RSS Generation**: Serves standards-compliant RSS feeds
 - **Admin Interface**: Simple management UI for feeds and emails
 - **Storage**: Uses Cloudflare KV for efficient, low-cost storage
+- **Deletion Support**: Email content can be removed from feeds, with cache updates

 ## Architecture

 ### Email Flow

-1. A newsletter arrives at `newsletter-XYZ@yourdomain.com`
+1. A newsletter arrives at `apple.mountain.42@yourdomain.com` (feed ID format: noun1.noun2.XX)
 2. ForwardEmail.net forwards it to your Cloudflare Worker
 3. The Worker parses the email, extracts content, and stores it in KV
 4. The RSS feed is updated with the new content